Galvana28/Galvana28/README.md

 - 💜 Pronouns: She/her or it/its.
 If you know me by another then feel free to use those.
 - ⚡ Other: I have autism.
 I'm a fictionkin, puppetkin otherkin, and ockin.
 - Sign my Strawpage and Retropring!!
 Patreon also has some more about me info.
 - I'll keep updating this, and I'll probably improve the layout in the future.
-[Last updated: 01/08/24]
+[Last updated: 05/08/24] this is a big wip please don't get mad at me i promise i'm better than this :(

 <!---
 Galvana28/Galvana28 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.